 What Do I Have to Protect?

-You ask yourself this question, so you know what your most important assets based upon your situation.
+You ask yourself this question, so you know what your most important assets based on your situation.

 People - Family, friends, etc.